-When he needed another bedroom, he spoke to his do it yourselfer from down the road who recruited a gang of so-called workment.
+When he needed another bedroom, he spoke to his do it your-selfer from down the road.
+This chap recruited a gang of so-called workmen.

 Mr. Ling felt he'd gotten a bargain although the seams were obvious, the roof leaked.
 The windows weren't sealed, the floor wasn't even, the door didn't close properly.

 The wiring was done by another guy and the switches and power were askew so that if you flicked the light switch the ceiling fan came on.

 The leaking roof was dealt with by sending up a guy with a bucket of tar.
 At first the tar would drip when the sun hit it, leaving smelly black bumps on the uneven floor tiles.
 Eventually the dripping stopped.

 Mr. Ling hid the seam of the new room by wallpaper which he did himself.